 - 1 cup rolled oats (not instant)

-- Add the orange juice, ¼ cup sugar, ¼ cup brown sugar, cinnamon and nutmeg.
+- In a large bowl add the apple slices, orange juice, ¼ cup sugar, ¼ cup brown sugar, cinnamon and nutmeg.

-- To make the crisp topping, add the flour, ¾ cup sugar, ¾ cup brown sugar, salt, oats and butter to a stand mixer and combine.
+- To make the crisp topping, mash together the flour, ¾ cup sugar, ¾ cup brown sugar, salt, oats and butter.